-#67.32 Volunteer Firefighters and Ambulance Drivers and Attendants
+#67.32 Volunteer Firefighters

-The average earnings of volunteer ambulance drivers and attendants and members of fire brigades working without remuneration is deemed to be the same in amount as the average earnings in their regular employment or employments, not, however, to be less than the amount on which the employer has been assessed.
+The average earnings of volunteer firefighters working without remuneration is deemed to be the same in amount as the average earnings in their regular employment or employments, not, however, to be less than the amount on which the employer has been assessed.
 (7)

-In order to provide a minimum level of coverage to volunteers who have no attachment to the labour force, the employer is assessed \$75.00 per month (\$17.30 per week) for each person, unless the municipality concerned has arranged with the Board for, or pays the claimant, a higher amount.
+In order to provide a minimum level of coverage to volunteer firefighters who have no attachment to the labour force, the employer is assessed \$75.00 per month (\$17.30 per week) for each person, unless the employer concerned has arranged with the Board for, or pays the claimant, a higher amount.
 Compensation is based on this rate unless or until wages are confirmed as being lost at another job.
 In the latter case, the rate can be increased to the rate on the job, but the \$17.30 cannot be combined with it.

-If the volunteer is unemployed, but has an attachment to the labour force in the sense that the volunteer is seeking employment, wage-loss benefits are determined on the average earnings from the last regular employment.
-The fact that the volunteer is collecting Employment Insurance benefits confirms for compensation purposes an attachment to the labour force.
-The 12 months immediately preceding the volunteer's date of injury will be used to determine the level of benefits.
+If the volunteer firefighter is unemployed, but has an attachment to the labour force in the sense that the volunteer firefighter is seeking employment, wage-loss benefits are determined on the average earnings from the last regular employment.
+The fact that the volunteer firefighter is collecting Employment Insurance benefits confirms for compensation purposes an attachment to the labour force.
+The 12 months immediately preceding the volunteer firefighter's date of injury will be used to determine the level of benefits.
 See policy item #68.40 with respect to employment insurance income and the composition of average earnings.

-If a firefighter is paid wages by the fire brigade these can be combined with earnings from another job, but not to exceed the maximum wage rate.
+If a volunteer firefighter is paid wages by the fire brigade these can be combined with earnings from another job, but not to exceed the maximum wage rate.

-Volume II January 1, 2018 Volunteer firefighters who have no attachment to the labour force such as a retired person or someone in receipt of welfare payments would not generally have a loss of wages as a result of an injury.
-Claims for these individuals are paid on the basis of a \$75.00 per month assessment figure or greater where the municipality arranges a higher valuation on the volunteer services.
+Volunteer firefighters who have no attachment to the labour force such as a retired person or someone in receipt of welfare payments would not generally have a loss of wages as a result of an injury.
+Claims for these individuals are paid on the basis of a \$75.00 per month assessment figure or greater where the employer arranges a higher valuation on the volunteer services.